pagekit/docs/configuration.md

 Create the according file holding a form with all your configuration options, i.e. `hello/views/admin/settings.razr.php`.
 This form has to be submitted to `@system/extensions/savesettings` (with a parameter specifying your theme name / extension name).

-You can create any form elements as long as you keep to a certain naming convention.
-The form is supposed to send an array of options, therefore all input field are called `option[message]` with `message` being a name you want to give that option.
+You can create any form element as long as you keep to a certain naming convention.
+The form is supposed to send an array of options, therefore all input fields are called `option[message]` with `message` being a name you want to give that option.
 The option will be stored in the database by the `savesettings` action and can be accessed from your extension (or theme) using `@config['message']`.

 Remember to include `@token()` inside your form for security purposes.